sbryant31/arcanium-io/blog-source/source/_posts/Ask-Arcanium-Integrating-Zapier-into-my-App.md

   - Ask Arcanium
 ---

-This is part of a series called “ask arcanium.”
+This is part of a series called *Ask Arcanium*.
 If you have a question about your software project, feel free to ask us by emailing hello@arcanium.io and we’ll let you know!

 A client was seeking a [zapier.com](Zapier.com) expert and found us.
 We mentioned that we’ve done all sorts of Zapier work in the past, including helping SaaS companies connect their APIs to Zapier and building custom integrations.